merenlab/merenlab.org/_posts/miscellaneous/2015-05-22-post-doc-with-maignien.md

 ---
 layout: post
 author: meren
-title: "Post-doc opportunity in the Laboratory for Microbiology of Extreme Environments"
+title: "Post-doc opportunity in France at LM2E"
 excerpt: "Life at the extremes: microbial EcoGenomics of deep-sea extremophiles"
 modified: 2015-05-22
 categories: [miscellaneous]